cdown/chrisdown.name/_posts/2018-01-02-in-defence-of-swap.md

    memory reclamation egalitarian and efficient.
 In fact, using it as "emergency memory" is generally actively harmful.
-3. Disabling swap does not prevent disk I/O from becoming a problem under memory contention, it simply shifts the disk I/O thrashing from anonymous pages to file pages.
+3. Disabling swap does not prevent disk I/O from becoming a problem under memory contention.
+Instead, it simply shifts the disk I/O thrashing from anonymous pages to file pages.
 Not only may this be less efficient, as we have a smaller pool of pages to select from for reclaim, but it may also contribute to getting into this high contention state in the first place.
-4. The swapper on kernels before 4.0 has a lot of pitfalls, and has contributed to a lot of people's negative perceptions about swap due to its overeagerness to swap out pages.
+4. The swapper on kernels before 4.0 has a lot of pitfalls, and has contributed to a lot of people's negative perceptions of swap due to its overeagerness to swap out pages.
 On kernels >4.0, the situation is significantly better.
-5. On SSDs, swapping out anonymous pages and reclaiming file pages are essentially equivalent in terms of performance/latency.
+5. On SSDs, swapping out anonymous pages and reclaiming file pages are essentially equivalent in terms of performance and latency.
 On older spinning disks, swap reads are slower due to random reads, so a lower `vm.swappiness` setting makes sense there (read on for more about `vm.swappiness`).
 6. Disabling swap doesn't prevent pathological behaviour at near-OOM, although it's true that having swap may prolong it.
-Whether the system global OOM killer is invoked with or without swap, or was invoked sooner or later, the result is the same: you are left with a system in an unpredictable state.
+Whether the global OOM killer is invoked with or without swap, or was invoked sooner or later, the result is the same: you are left with a system in an unpredictable state.
    Having no swap doesn't avoid this.
-7. You can achieve better swap behaviour under memory pressure and prevent thrashing using `memory.low` and friends in cgroup v2.
+7. You can achieve better swap behaviour under memory pressure and prevent thrashing by utilising `memory.low` and friends in cgroup v2.

 ---